 It is very common in Germany, judging from the huge numbers of M534s and M634 stereo pairs sold online and the prices they go for (often incredibly cheap), and since it has a metal body and a quite strong reinforced metal grille (it was built for field reporting, after all), you might want to get some of those and use them on snare drum, toms (splashy surf sound toms!) or other percussion applications where you’d expect the microphone to take a beating or two.
 And if it doesn’t take the beating too well, it’s cheap to replace it.

 Or try and open it to see if a wire has come loose inside.
 You’ll have to remove the Uher metal band around the lower part of the grille, gently hammer in the tiny metal bolts and then open the mic – see the picture to get a better idea of that.
+To close it afterwards, reattach the headgrill after you are done and then gently hammer the bolts in again from the outside.

 If you manage to grab a stereo pair, you can also try dynamic overheads, congas or other stereo percussion situations – matched pairs of dynamic microphones are becoming increasingly rare nowadays, and it’s a lot of fun to experiment with these techniques.